syncfusion-content/javascript-docs/readme.md

 ## File naming Convention:

 * All files should have `.md` extension.
+* Do not use any special characters except hyphen in folder/file names
 * Separate words in file names should be hyphenated
 * File names of the documents should have one or two-word names that describe the material covered in the document.
 * The full title of the document should be in the file name.